How to Get Holiday Let Reviews & Respond to Negative Ones

 Dear (customer name)

 Thank you for staying at our holiday cottage and for taking the time to write a review.
-We are always keen to receive feedback from our guests, whether negative or positive, so that we know how we’re doing and what we might need to improve on.
+We are always keen to receive feedback from our guests, as we always try to achieve the highest standards.

-(If you resolved the problem whilst the guests were staying, outline the steps you took, and any compensation offered).
+(If you resolved the problem whilst the guests were staying, outline the steps you took, and any compensation offered e.g.).

 We apologise that the boiler broke down and that you were without hot water for a few hours.
 I hope you enjoyed your complimentary meal at (pub name) whilst Martin our maintenance manager fixed the boiler.

-(If you didn’t know about the problem until the guest left/wrote the review, outline the steps you have taken).
+(If you didn’t know about the problem until the guest left/wrote the review, outline the steps you have taken to prevent it from happening again).

 We would love to have you stay with us again.
 As a valued guest, we’ve sent you a 10% discount voucher for you, your friends or family.